nmeri17/suphle-docs/src/docs/v1/authentication/index.md

 ## Testing authentication

 Within test environment, we'll want to simulate the authentication states to examine our software's behavior in those states.
 For this purpose, Suphle provides the trait
-`Suphle\Testing\Proxies\SecureUserAssertions`, applicable on all the [test types](/docs/v1/testing/in-universe-functionality.md).
-It contains utilities for a streamlined experience working with the authentication mechanisms:
+`Suphle\Testing\Proxies\SecureUserAssertions`, applicable on all the [test types](/docs/v1/testing), although you're more likely to use them on module-level tests only since they interact with the database.
+The trait contains utilities for a streamlined experience working with the authentication mechanisms:

 ```php